A Collection in

 Suit relates to a dispute over the ownership of slaves in Rockbridge County.
 A bill of sale for 31 of the slaves is an exhibit in the suit.
 It list the names of the slaves, family relationships (husband, wife, children), occupations and the appraised monetary value of each of the 31 slaves.

-Plaintiff is a free man of color suing to get his wife back.
-His wife was taken in payment of a debt.
+Plaintiff is a free man of color suing to keep his land.

 Suit concerns dispute over a marriage contract, which is included in the case.